NathanKr/simple-github-actions-ci-cd-pipline/README.md

 Simple github actions CI\CD pipeline

 <h2>Project Description</h2>
-Provide simple github actions workflow for CI\CD pipeline and run it on digital ocean droplet - VPS
+Provide simple github actions workflow of CI\CD pipeline for private repo and run it on digital ocean droplet - VPS

 <h2>Motivation</h2>
 I all ready have a workflow which invokes unit test - <a href='#ref1'>[1]</a> and a workflow that deploy a private repo on vps - <a href='#ref3'>[3]</a> but it does not handles issues like installing depencies , compiling and stop\start the process .
 All will be done in this repository using a github actions workflow